jonathands/free-experience-apps/README.md

 *Credits:* Unciv is OpenSource software, you can find more about contributors and the creator at their [GitHub Repo ](https://github.com/yairm210/Unciv) or in their UnCiv's [official website ](https://yairm210.github.io/Unciv/)

+#### BEFORE INSTALLING AND FOLLOWING ANY RECOMENDATIONS READ OUR DISCLAIMER PAGE